rosnikv/HypER/dataset/README.md

 ## HypER: Literature-grounded Hypothesis Generation and Distillation with Provenance

-This dataset supports the paper **"HypER: Literature-grounded Hypothesis Generation and Distillation with Provenance"** submitted to ARR 2025.
+This dataset supports the paper **"HypER: Literature-grounded Hypothesis Generation and Distillation with Provenance"** submitted to EMNLP 2025.
 It contains validated reasoning chains constructed from PubMed abstracts for hypothesis generation.

 ## Directory Structure